fmaida/hello-dolly-mkdocs-plugin/README.md

 # Hello Dolly

-"Hello Dolly" is a very basic [mkdocs plugin](http://www.mkdocs.org/user-guide/plugins/) that tries to teach how to write a plugin, inspired by this [well-known plugin](https://wordpress.org/plugins/hello-dolly/) available in WordPress
+"Hello Dolly" is a very basic [mkdocs plugin](http://www.mkdocs.org/user-guide/plugins/) that will try to teach you how to write a simple plugin for mkdocs, inspired by this [built-in plugin](https://wordpress.org/plugins/hello-dolly/) of WordPress.

 ## Usage